 - How to use massage techniques to decrease lymphedema

-Wear your compression sleeve during the day.
+- Wear the sleeve during the day.
 Remove it at night.
 Make sure you get the right size.

-Wear a compression sleeve when traveling by air.
+- Wear the sleeve when traveling by air.
 If possible, keep your arm above the level of your heart during long flights.